Compact Complex Surfaces of Locally Conformally Flat Type: Introduction

 \section{Introduction}

-A Riemannian $n$-manifold $(M,g)$ is called {\em locally conformally flat (LCF)} if $M$ has an open cover such that for any open set $U$ of the cover we have a strictly positive function $f:U\to \mbb R^+$ and a diffeomorphism $h: U \longrightarrow \mbb R^n$ such that the pull-back of the Euclidean metric $g_{Euc}$ on $\mathbb R^n$ is conformally related to the restriction of $g$ on $U$; i.e.
+A Riemannian $n$-manifold $(M,g)$ is called {\em locally conformally flat (LCF)} if $M$ has an open cover such that for any open set $U$ of the cover we have a strictly positive smooth function $f:U\to \mbb R^+$ and a diffeomorphism $h: U \longrightarrow \mbb R^n$ such that the pull-back of the Euclidean metric $g_{Euc}$ on $\mathbb R^n$ is conformally related to the restriction of $g$ on $U$; i.e.

-In this paper, we are specifically interested in dimension four.
-In particular, we would like to see which complex surfaces admit this kind of metric.
-For this purpose we start with proving the following main result.
+In this paper, we are specifically interested in dimension four and in the compact case.
+In particular, we would like to see which compact complex surfaces can possibly admit an LCF metric.
+For this purpose we start with proving the following result.

-{\bf Theorem ~\ref{4lcfimpliesselfintersectionsphere0}.} {\em If a compact, complex surface admits a locally conformally flat Riemannian metric, then it cannot contain a smooth rational curve of odd self-intersection.}
+{\bf Theorem ~\ref{4lcfimpliesselfintersectionsphere0}.} {\em If a compact complex surface admits a locally conformally flat Riemannian metric, then it cannot contain a smooth rational curve of odd self-intersection.}

-Since a reducible (non-minimal) complex surface necessarily contains a rational curve $\mbb{CP}_1$ of self-intersection $-1$, as a consequence we have the following.
+Since a non-minimal complex surface by definition contains a smooth rational curve $\mbb{CP}_1$ of self-intersection $-1$, we have the following consequence:

-\begin{cor} If a compact, complex surface admits a locally conformally flat Riemannian metric, then it has to be minimal. \end{cor}
+\begin{cor} If a compact complex surface admits a locally conformally flat Riemannian metric, then it has to be minimal. \end{cor}

-We apply this corollary to the Enriques--Kodaira classification of surfaces (\cite{bpv}, p.244), and eliminate some of the surfaces appearing on the list (see Theorem \ref{listtheorem1}).
+We apply this corollary to the Enriques--Kodaira classification of surfaces (\cite{bpv}, p.244), and eliminate some of the surfaces appearing on the list (see Lemma \ref{listtheorem1}).
 We also analyze the case of elliptic fibrations separately in Theorem \ref{ellipticcase}.
 As a consequence of these results, we obtain the following list of possibilities:

-\begin{thm} If a compact, complex surface admits a locally conformally flat Riemannian metric, then it can be either \beg{enumerate} \item a Hopf surface, or an Inoue surface with vanishing second Betti number, \item a minimal ruled surface fibered over a curve $\Sigma_g$ of genus $g\geq 2$, \item a minimal elliptic fibration with no singular, but possibly with multiple fibers over a genus $g\geq 1$ curve, \item a non-simply-connected minimal surface of general type of Euler characteristic $\chi\geq 4$. \end{enumerate} \end{thm}
+\begin{thm} If a compact complex surface admits a locally conformally flat Riemannian metric, then it must be one of the following surfaces: \beg{enumerate} \item a Hopf surface, or an Inoue surface with vanishing second Betti number, \item a minimal ruled surface fibered over a curve $\Sigma_g$ of genus $g\geq 2$, \item a minimal elliptic fibration with no singular, but possibly with multiple fibers over a genus $g\geq 1$ curve, \item a minimal torus which is not elliptic, \item a non-simply-connected minimal surface of general type of Euler characteristic $\chi\geq 4$ which does not admit a Bergmann metric. \end{enumerate} \end{thm} \ni The spaces that admit a Bergmann metric are of the form $\mathbb C\mathcal H_2/G$, i.e. holomorphic quotient of the complex hyperbolic plane.
+The interested reader may wish to consult the references \cite{borel,mumford,chen} for examples of these quotients.